 Avon

-Papermill is a fairly secluded fall on Conesus Creek.
+Papermill is a reasonably secluded fall on Conesus Creek, surrounded by farmland.

 5. Corbett’s Glen